The (beautiful?) thing about language is that it is ever-evolving.

 What is an Advertorial?

-Simply, an advertorial is a portmanteau, combining the words “advertisement” and “editorial.”
+An advertorial is a portmanteau, combining the words “advertisement” and “editorial.”
 In practice, an advertorial is a sponsored or paid for advertisement that is crafted and created to look like a magazine or newspaper editorial (similar to a native piece of content).

 From that, you can start to form the differences between advertorial and editorial.